Munchkins and Mayhem

 Wednesday, June 13, 2012

-Card Board Box Creations
+Card Board Box Car Creations

 Declutter organize repurpose has several really creative ideas for how to take a cardboard box and make it into a toy including a gas pump, a car, a refrigerator, doll bed, castle and even a shape sorter for toddlers.